canonical/k8s-snap/docs/src/snap/tutorial/add-remove-nodes.md

 This tutorial simplifies the concept by creating a cluster within a controlled environment using two Multipass VMs.
 The approach here allows us to focus on the foundational aspects of clustering using Canonical Kubernetes without the complexities of a full-scale, production setup.
+If your nodes are already installed, you can skip the multipass setup and go to [step 2](step2)

 ## Before starting